Alkis Georgiadis-Harris

 Feel free to contact me at alkisgharris(at)gmail.com

-Smart Contracts and the Coase Conjecture, with Thomas Brzustowski and Balázs Szentes (Online Appendix) [Accepted, AER]
+Smart Contracts and the Coase Conjecture, with Thomas Brzustowski and Balázs Szentes (Online Appendix)

 This paper reconsiders the problem of a durable-good monopolist who cannot make intertemporal commitments.
 The buyer’s valuation is binary and his private information.
 The seller has access to dynamic contracts and, in each period, decides whether deploy the previous period’s contract or to replace it with a new one.
 Our main result is that the Coase Conjecture fails: the monopolist’s payoff is bounded away from the low valuation irrespective of the discount factor.